Certain soaps and skin care products can worsen eczema. Soaps free of fragrances, dyes, and allergens are best for people with eczema.

 They may also wish to contact a doctor if their eczema spreads to a large area of their body.

 Eczema is a common allergic skin condition.
-Finding the right soap can be difficult, but recommendations state that people with eczema use soap-free cleansers.
+Finding the right soap can be difficult, but recommendations suggest that people with eczema use soap-free cleansers.

-They should also avoid products with fragrances, dyes, harsh chemicals, and deodorants.
+It is also advisable that they avoid products with fragrances, dyes, harsh chemicals, and deodorants.

 People can try patch testing different soaps or contact a dermatologist to find which cleanser works best for them.
-They should also seek medical attention if they experience a serious allergic reaction or their eczema show signs of infection.
+Experts advise that people get medical attention if they experience a serious allergic reaction or their eczema shows symptoms of infection.